The Garden Grazer

 Ingredients for Curried Rice Salad

 • Green onion (scallion): These add some mild onion flavor to the dish.
+For a stronger flavor, try finely diced red onion.

 • Currants: I use Zante currants which I find in the bulk bins at our local food co-op.
 But if they're not available in your area, you can substitute raisins.